 A brief biography.

-The biography of Philippus Wyckaert is closely linked to the history of the bell tower of Gent, Belgium.
+The biography of Philippus Wyckaert is closely linked to the history of the bell tower of Ghent, Belgium.
 This bell tower of 1313 was several times extended.

 In 1560 the city followed a strict Calvinistic regime that did away with the absolutist Catholic regime of Charles V. The Calvinists were convinced that music blocks the way to the Lord, even contrafacten (psouterliedekens).

-The Pacification of Gent (8.11.1576) of William of Orange made no alteration to the dictatorial regime of the Calvinists.
-Because of the separation of the Netherlands (1585), 30.000 inhabitants van Gent, mainly Calvinists, emigrated to the Northern-Netherlands.
+The Pacification of Ghent (8.11.1576) of William of Orange made no alteration to the dictatorial regime of the Calvinists.
+Because of the separation of the Netherlands (1585), 30.000 inhabitants van Ghent, mainly Calvinists, emigrated to the Northern-Netherlands.
 The freedom was also audible in the repertoire of the carillons in Belgium.
-The Belgian Dominican Philippus Wyckaert (ca. 1621-1693) played an important part via the carillon of the bell-tower of Gent.
+The Belgian Dominican Philippus Wyckaert (ca. 1621-1693) played an important part via the carillon of the bell-tower of Ghent.

-of Gent with the middle tower: the Belfort.
+View of Ghent with the middle tower: the Belfort..

 Belgium 1971 Mi 1647, Sc 810.